Skip to content

 • Provide recommendations on how better to integrate gender and diversity considerations into strategic, operational, and employment policies, systems and practices.

-• Develop and implement an evidence-based work plan for the mainstreaming of gender and diversity.
+• Develop and implement an evidence-based work plan for gender and diversity mainstreaming.

 Who should attend?